grafana/terraform-provider-grafana/docs/resources/organization.md

 - `editors` (Set of String) A list of email addresses corresponding to users who should be given editor access to the organization.
 Note: users specified here must already exist in Grafana unless 'create_users' is set to true.
+- `ignore_missing_users` (Boolean) Whether or not to ignore Grafana users specified in the organization's membership if they don't already exist in Grafana.
+If unspecified, this parameter defaults to false, causing an error to be thrown.
+Setting this option to true will cause an warning to be thrown for any users that do not already exist in Grafana.
+ Defaults to `false`.
 - `viewers` (Set of String) A list of email addresses corresponding to users who should be given viewer access to the organization.
 Note: users specified here must already exist in Grafana unless 'create_users' is set to true.